bikachuuuuuu/bikesharing/README.md

 ### Trips by Weekday per Hour
 ![img5](https://github.com/bikachuuuuuu/bikesharing/blob/main/resources/tripsbyweekdayperhour.JPG?raw=true)

+This heatmap shoows trips by weekday, per hour.
+We wanted to see which days and times have the heaviest usage of bikes, as well as which days and times have the lightest.
+We can see that Thursday mornings and evenings have the heaviest usage of the bikes.
+However, we can see that for Monday through Friday, the bikes are commonly used between 7:00AM to 9:00AM, and 4:00PM to 7:00PM.

 ### Trips by Gender
 ![img6](https://github.com/bikachuuuuuu/bikesharing/blob/main/resources/tripsbygender.JPG?raw=true)

+This heatmap shows that men utilize the bikes the most.
+This information correlates with the fourth chart, as shown above

 ### User Trips by Gender by Weekday
 ![img7](https://github.com/bikachuuuuuu/bikesharing/blob/main/resources/usertripsbygender.JPG?raw=true)

+This analysis was trips by gender, by weekday and user type (customers and subscribers).
+The chart shows that the customers' genders are relatively spread out.
+However, for subscribers, we can see that a majority of the subscribers are men, followed by women, then unknown.

+## Summary

+In conclusion, males most commonly rent these bikes in short periods before and after work or throughout the day on weekends.
+Females typically have similar patterns as the men, but in lower numbers.
+If NYC Citi would like to combat this difference, they would do best to advertise to women in the city during these hours.

+An additional analysis to run is a map of where female users are renting their bikes from to ensure the accuracy of these advertisements.
+Another would be make this same analysis for the end station of female users is.
+If there is a notable pattern with the end station as there is with the start station, advertising along this route would prove to be effective.